mBrossois/mBrossois/README.md

 - 👀 I’m interested in frontend develepmont, mostly VUE.js 3 and Angular.
 I also like to work with SCSS and make nice animatinos with keyframes and transition.
 - 🌱 I’m currently learning more about VUE.js 3.

-- 📫 How to reach me on [linkedin]: https://www.linkedin.com/in/mark-de-neut-brossois-69691a91
+- 📫 How to reach me on [linkedin](https://www.linkedin.com/in/mark-de-neut-brossois-69691a91)

 <!---
 mBrossois/mBrossois is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.